 The LEAD project will focus on one representative global health intervention which characterises this approach, mass drug administration (MDA) for schistosomiasis and soil-transmitted helminths within epidemiologically relevant areas across East Africa.
 Explicit links between local practitioners and the development of evidence will be created through participatory workshops to identify local evidence needs and elucidate the complexity of implementation from the local perspective.
 This information will directly influence the methodological choices, inputs, and outcomes of modelling intervention implementation through a complex systems approach utilising artificial intelligence techniques.

-Professor Tim Allen, Professor in Development Anthropology, LSE
+Prof Tim Allen, Professor in Development Anthropology, LSE

-Professor Melissa Parker, Professor in Medical Anthropology, LSHTM
+Prof Melissa Parker, Professor in Medical Anthropology, LSHTM

 Dr Georgina Pearson, Assistant Professorial Research Fellow, LSE

 Dr Cristin Fergus, Researcher and PhD student, LSE